top of page

 Supporting a bat's high metabolism requires a lot of insects.
 As temperatures drop and insects become more difficult to find, this energy-intense activity level becomes very difficult to maintain.
 In order to compensate for the lack of energy coming in, bats are able to abandon control of their body temperature and enter a different physiological state in order to save energy: torpor.
 Bats can enter torpor daily when they are inactive, or can enter torpor for prolonged periods during hibernation.
 Entering torpor is not as easy as just falling asleep.
 In fact, when a bat is hibernating, it does not have the same brain-wave patterns as an animal that is asleep, and it may actually become sleep deficient.
 Sleep is only possible at normal body temperatures.
 Torpor is something different entirely.

 Hibernation requires some preparation.
 Bodily systems that will not be used are shut down to decrease energy expenditures; this means that reproductive organs will atrophy and shrink down for the winter.
-In addition, a substantial accumulation of fat is necessary to provide the body enough energy to last until spring.
-The trigger signaling bats to enter hibernation is usually a sharp drop in the ambient temperature or a sudden decline in food supply.
-Then, the search is on for the ideal place to spend the winter, or better yet, a return to a place that has worked well for them in the past.
+All other metabolic activity will be significantly decreased.
+Immune function will be suppressed, activity in the digestive system will be greatly reduced, plus heart rate and breathing will slow considerably.
+Even after lowering the energy expenditures as much as possible, hibernating bats still must continue certain minimal life functions.
+A substantial accumulation of fat is necessary to provide the body enough energy to last until spring, so bats will need to eat as much as possible to increase fat stores in the fall.
+As fall turns to winter, they will get the signal that it is time to enter hibernation.
+The trigger is usually a sharp drop in the ambient temperature or a sudden decline in food supply.
+Then, the search will be on for the ideal place to spend the winter, or better yet, a return to a place that has worked well for them in the past.

 In order to successfully hibernate, bats need to find a suitable environment with high humidity, few disturbances, and temperatures that are cold, but not below freezing.
 Different species of bat have slightly different requirements.
-Big brown bats (Eptesicus fuscus) are remarkably cold-tolerant and have been found in caves with temperatures ranging between 39ËšF and 53ËšF, but may sometimes be found hibernating in places that are close to freezing.
+Big brown bats (Eptesicus fuscus) are remarkably cold-tolerant and have been found in caves with temperatures ranging between 39˚F and 53˚F, but may sometimes be found hibernating in places that are close to freezing.
 The temperature in the hibernaculum is important because it will control the metabolic rate of each individual bat while in torpor.

 If all goes well, hibernation will be successful, and come spring and warm weather, the bat will wake up and fly off in search of food.
 As a bat rehabilitator, I get calls on many bats that wake up too early and are found by homeowners during the winter.
 Big brown bats are often found hibernating in attics, barns, or other human structures.
 The scientific name, Eptesicus fuscus, means "house flyer", and that is exactly how some of these bats are found!
 Young bats still learning how to survive are more likely to have difficulties.
 Much of their energy is going into growth, so they may not be able to accumulate enough fat for winter hibernation.
 They also may not know where to find the best hibernation spots.
 Many of these bats do not fare well.

-With winter on the way, be aware that a bat found awake while it is cold outside most likely needs help.
-Releasing the bat outside when there is no food available and without a safe place to hibernate could be a death sentence.
+With winter on the way, be aware that a bat found awake while it is cold outside needs help!
+Releasing the bat outside when there is no food available and without a safe place to hibernate is most likely a death sentence.
 Please help these bats having difficulty surviving the winter by finding a bat rehabilitator.
-You could be saving the life of a bat who just needs some food and a safe place to spend the winter.
+You can search for a rehabilitator near you here:

 Recent Posts